 The design of the final model has much cleaner lines than the original design, which very much captured the look of a house comprised of handmade materials and built by men who were not necessarily professional builders.
 This is especially true of the shingles.
 This is especially true of the shingles.
 In the original design, the roof shingles had texture that is missing in the final product, but I think most people would prefer the smoother look on the final product.
 The color scheme of the final product is also much brighter than in the proposal.
 This extends to the roof shingles, which in the original design were a uniform dark shade of blue.
 With the final product, the shingles are a lighter shade of blue and there are also some green shingles near the top to suggest moss, as with the spots of green on the stone walls of the ground floor.
 In the proposal, the house has a gloomy aspect and looks like a house from a fairy tale illustration.

-The lean-to that gives shade near the chimney in the proposal is missing from the final product.
+The lean-to that gives shade near the chimney in the proposal that gave the building a ramshackle look is missing from the final product.
 It has been replaced with a small bit of roof projecting out from the chimney supported by two corbels that flank the chimney.
 This overhanging roof gives shade to the outdoor fireplace.
 Another interesting difference between the proposal and the final product is that in the proposal the tree outside the house was behind the building, it was straight, and it had brown leaves (as if seen in the late autumn) and in the final product the tree is in front of the building, it curves, and has green leaves as well as apples.

 The crossed hammer and tongs sign above the forge is a pre-literate way of communicating the house is also a smithy.
 In the promotional video The LEGO® Group posted on YouTube, LEGO® Designer Wes Talbot explained the mountains flanking the hammer and tongs reference the fan who submitted the original design, Clemens Fiedler, who likes to travel.